edward-stuart-johnson/data-analytics-power-bi-report/README.md

 With the Format pane open, I clicked on one of the bars to bring up the Colors tab, and sleeced a colour from my chsoen theme.

-I created a table of Top 10 Products ranked by Total Orders.

 ###  KPI Visuals

 I created KPIs for Quarterly Revenue, Orders and Profit.